dinasv/CSBFinder/README.md

 **Sample execution of CSBFinder using the _Chromosomal dataset_ via the User Interface**

 The file _chromosomal_genomes.fasta_ contains ~1,500 genomes, hence CSBFinder needs more heap memory.
-When uploading a large dataset, it is recommended to execure CSBFinder.jar via Command Line in the following way:
+When uploading a large dataset, it is recommended to execute CSBFinder.jar via Command Line in the following way:
 ```
 java -Xmx8g -jar CSBFinder.jar
 ```